jamadam/WWW-Crawler-Mojo/README.md

 ## Broad crawling

-Althogh the module is only well tested for "focused crawl" at this point, you can also use it for endless crawling by taking special care of memory usage including;
+Although the module is only well tested for "focused crawl" at this point, you can also use it for endless crawling by taking special care of memory usage including;

 * Restrict queue size by yourself.